tulasidamarla/spring-aop/README.md

 We need to annotate the class using @Aspect and also @Component be recognized as spring bean.

+Note: Aspect annotation is available with aspectj library, not from sping. we need aspectjrt and aspectjweaver dependencies for this to work.

 @Before annotation is spring annotation to apply before a method execution. pointcut expression inside is, void dosomething() .
 The original syntax is:

 return_type method_name(arguments)